Get Involved

 1. Pine - quick verdant growth, lush and fragrant.

-Pine is not currently sure what the future holds, but very enthusiastic about the project and keen to help.
-They can lend £2K to Perennial for 5 years at 0% interest, excited to help get the ball rolling.
+Pine is someone who is not currently sure what the future holds, but is very enthusiastic about the project and keen to help.
+They can afford to lend £2K to Perennial for 5 years at 0% interest, excited to help get the ball rolling.

 2. Walnut - hardy and vigorous, nutritious gifts year on year.

-Walnut can offer £10K for 10 years, but requests 2% interest.
+Walnut is someone who can offer £10K for 10 years, but requests 2% interest on this.

-Perennial agrees to pay interest (£200) yearly, with capital (£10K) repaid at end of term.
+Perennial agrees to pay interest (£200) yearly, with capital (£10K) repaid at the end of term.

 3. Oak - stable and wise, with mossy limbs supporting the wider ecosystem.

 Oak has £120K in savings accounts and is interested in moving away from banks with dubious investments.
-They do need a regular income, so would appreciate 3% interest.
+They would like to match what they get from their savings account, so ask for 3% interest.

-Perennial suggests an amortised (combining capital and interest) return of £8K/year for 20 years (£160K total returned).
+Perennial suggests an amortised (combining capital and interest) return of £12K/year for 15 years (£160K total returned).

 4. Yew - slow and steady, here for the long-term.

-We agree to an amortised return starting in 35 years (once the mortgage is paid off), of £1K/month for 15 years (£180K total returned).
+We agree an amortised return with an interest rate of 4.33% starting in 35 years (once the mortgage is paid off).
+A total of £180k is returned, paying £1K/month for 15 years.

 5. Choose your own adventure…